Anastasiades to hold a meeting with Putin in China

-President Anastasiades will hold a meeting in China next week with Russian President Vladimir Putin. .
+President Nicos Anastasiades will hold a meeting in China next week with Russian President Vladimir Putin.

 Replying to CNA questions, Government Spokesman Prodromos Prodromou said that President Anastasiades departs on Monday to China, upon the invitation of the President of China where he will participate in the Belt and Road Forum.
 The Cypriot President will hold a meeting with his Chinese counterpart, while he will also meet with the Russian President.